symfony/symfony-docs/form/form_dependencies.rst

 If you're using :ref:`autowire <services-autowire>` and :ref:`autoconfigure <services-autoconfigure>`, then you don't need to do *anything*
-else: Symfony will automatically know to pass the correct ``EntityManager`` object to your ``__construct()`` method.
+else: Symfony will automatically know how to pass the correct ``EntityManager`` object to your ``__construct()`` method.

 If you are **not using autowire and autoconfigure**, register your form as a service